 The humble white farmhouse that was the birthplace and childhood home of President Nixon served as the backdrop for the speech.
 The symbolism shone through; Richard Nixon was the first American president to visit the People’s Republic of China, and he devised a strategic framework that guided U.S.-China relations for nearly 50 years.

-Referring to that framework, the Secretary said that President Nixon “did what he believed was best for the American people at the time, and he may well have been right.”
+The Secretary said that President Nixon “did what he believed was best for the American people at the time, and he may well have been right.”

 He went on:

 “He was a brilliant student of China, a fierce cold warrior, and a tremendous admirer of the Chinese people, just as I think we all are.
 He deserves enormous credit for realizing that China was too important to be ignored, even when the nation was weakened because of its own self-inflicted communist brutality.

 “In 1967, in a very famous Foreign Affairs article, Nixon explained his future strategy.
 Here’s what he said: He said, ‘Taking the long view, we simply cannot afford to leave China forever outside of the family of nations…The world cannot be safe until China changes.
 Thus, our aim – to the extent we can, we must influence events.
 Our goal should be to induce change.’

 “And I think that’s the key phrase from the entire article: ‘to induce change.’

 “So, with that historic trip to Beijing, President Nixon kicked off our engagement strategy.
 He nobly sought a freer and safer world, and he hoped that the Chinese Communist Party would return that commitment.”